hajeeong/AWS-Cloud-Support-Associate-Professional-Certificate/Cloud_Support_Essentials_a_technical_approach/README.md

 The ```mysqldump``` command creates the backup, ```-u root``` specifies the MySQL username, and ```-pYourPassword``` specifies the MySQL password.
 Note, there is no space between ```-p``` and the password.
 Lastly, you provide the name of your database and redirect the output of ```mysqldump``` to the specific file ```/path/to/backup/database_name.sql```.

 # Module 3: Network Troubleshooting
+## IPv4 vs. IPv6

+There are two main types of IP addresses in use today: IPv4 and IPv6.

+### IPv4 addresses

+IPv4 stands for Internet Protocol version 4.
+It’s the fourth version of the Internet Protocol and was the first version to be widely deployed.

+IPv4 is the older, commonly-used protocol with a 32-bit address space.
+IPv4 is typically represented in a decimal format, divided into four blocks, and separated by dots.
+Each part of the address (called an octet) ranges from 0 to 255.

+192.168.1.1 is an example of an IPv4 address.

+Why is IPv4 still in use, you may wonder?
+IPv4 has been around since the early days of the Internet, and a lot of infrastructure is built around it.
+Many organizations have significant investments in IPv4.
+Upgrading their infrastructure can be costly and complex, requiring to replace or reconfigure hardware, update software, and retrain staff.

+However, IPv4 addresses have some limitations.
+The limitations include a restricted number of possible address combinations, manual setup, security through additional protocols (IPsec), larger routing tables due to non-hierarchical address allocation, and more.

+In total, there are around 4.3 billion IPv4 addresses.
+To extend usability of IPv4 addresses, you can use techniques, such as NAT (Network Address Translation), that allow multiple devices on a local network to share a single public IPv4 address.

+### IPv6 addresses

+IPv6 is the newer protocol designed to address the limitations of IPv4, providing a more scalable and efficient network protocol.

+IPv6 stands for Internet Protocol version 6.
+This version was developed to address the shortage of IPv4 addresses and to add enhancements in areas such as routing and network configurations.

+IPv6 addresses are 128-bit numbers.
+They are represented in hexadecimal format, divided into eight groups of four hexadecimal digits, and separated by colons.

+2001:0db8:85a3:0000:0000:8a2e:0370:7334 is an example of an IPv6 address.

+This format allows for a virtually unlimited number of unique addresses, effectively solving the shortage of IPv4 addresses.

+IPv6 also includes improvements in areas of security.
+To be more specific, IPv6 has a built-in support for IPsec (Internet Protocol Security).
+This ensures end-to-end communication, providing data integrity, authentication, and confidentiality.

+In addition to built-in security, IPv6 supports more efficient routing and automatic configuration.
+Because of these improvements, IPv6 is widely used for modern networking needs, such as IoT (Internet of Things), mobile networks, and large-scale deployments.

+### Transition mechanisms

+IPv4 and IPv6 are not directly compatible.
+There are several transition mechanisms that allow you to use both protocols as you gradually transition from IPv4 to IPv6.

+- Dual stack: With this method, each device has both an IPv4 and an IPv6 address.
+Devices can communicate using either protocol as needed.

+- Tunneling: This method encapsulates IPv6 packets within IPv4 packets, allowing IPv6 traffic to be transmitted over existing IPv4 infrastructure.

+- Translation: This method enables communication between IPv4 and IPv6 by converting packets from one protocol to the other.

+## Networking Take Away

+21 (TCP, UDP) - FTP - File Transfer Protocol

+22 (TCP, UDP) - SSH - Secure Shell

+23 (TCP) - Telnet

+25 (TCP) - SMTP - Simple Mail Transfer Protocol

+53 (TCP, UDP) - DNS - Domain Name System

+67, 68 (UDP) - DHCP - Dynamic Host Configuration Protocol

+80 (TCP) - HTTP - Hypertext Transfer Protocol

+110 (TCP) - POP3 - Post Office Protocol

+111, 2049 (TCP, UDP) - NFS - Network File System

+137 (TCP, UDP) - NetBIOS - Network Basic Input / Output System

+143 (TCP, UDP) - IMAP - Internet Message Access Protocol

+161, 162 (UDP) - SNMP - Simple Network Management Protocol

+443 (TCP) - HTTPS - Hypertext Transfer Protocol Secure

+587 (TCP) - SMTP - Simple Mail Transfer Protocol

+993 (TCP) – IMAPS – Internet Message Access Protocol

+3306 (TCP) - MySQL

+3389 (RCP, UDP) – RDP – Remote Desktop Protocol

+5432 (TCP) - PostgreSQL

+5439 (TCP) - Redshift

+## Amazon Route 53
+- Register or transfer domain names
+- Create public and private hosted zones
+- Route internet traffic to the resources for your domain
+- Check the health of your resources

+## DNS record types
+- An A record maps a domain name to an IPv4 address
+- A CNAME record points your domain name to antoher domain or subdomain
+- An alias record routes traffic to selected AWS resources

 # Module 4: Troubleshooting Scenarios